dtao/PhilosopherDeveloper/source/posts/2018-11-30-dont-make-me-think.md

 the staging environment.
 The answer he got: *Never*.

-See the similarity? *When can I run these tests that might cause some disruption?* is a bit like *Would you like a membership?* The answer requires data gathering and analysis, which the person being asked may not have time to perform.
+See the similarity? *When can I run these tests that might cause some disruption?* is a bit like asking, *Would you like a membership?* The answer requires data gathering and analysis, which the person being asked may not have time to perform.
 The way to get people to say yes in these situations is to do that data gathering and analysis _for_ them, so that the cost of the decision you're asking them to make is much smaller[^cost-of-decision].

 Here's another way of framing the lesson here.
-Sometimes *No* or *Never* doesn't mean *No, you can't do that*; sometimes it means *No, I won't invest in making that decision right now* (in other words: *No, I won't do that homework assignment*).
-Be aware of that, and account for it by doing the legwork: make a concrete proposal, explain the benefits, show that _you've_ done the homework.
+Sometimes *No* or *Never* doesn't mean *No, you can't do that*; sometimes it means *No, I won't take the time to make that decision right now* (in other words: *No, I won't do that homework assignment*).
+Be aware of that, and account for it by doing the
+legwork: make a concrete proposal, explain the benefits, show that _you've_ done the homework.
 In doing so you can make it easier and easier for someone to say yes, just like handing over a stapler.

 [1]: /posts/published-in-60-minutes.html